zer0cache/matic-docs/docs/develop/advanced/calling-plasma-contracts.md

 ### 3. Display account balances for users on Polygon

-**description**: Query ERC20 token balances for user on Polygon and Goerli
+**Description**: Query ERC20 token balances for user on Polygon and Goerli

 1. Invokes the standard `balanceOf` function of ERC20 contract.
    - **Contract**: `ChildERC20.sol`